6 Best Daily Planner Apps in 2026 (Tested and Compared)

 3. Todoist - Best for Cross-Platform Task Planning

 Todoist has been around since 2007.
-Over 40 million people use it.
+Over 40 million people use it, according to Doist's own figures.
 The reason is simple: it works everywhere, and entering tasks is nearly frictionless.
-Type "finish report tomorrow at 3pm p1 #work" and Todoist parses every piece: the task, the due date, the time, the priority, and the project.
+Type "finish report tomorrow at 3pm p1 #work" and Todoist parses every piece.
+The task, the due date, the time, the priority, the project.
 No dropdowns.
 No date pickers.
-Just words.
+Just words you would have typed into a Slack message anyway.

 For daily planning specifically, the Today view pulls every task due today from across all your projects into a single list.
-Pro users get a calendar layout that lets you drag tasks into time slots.
+Pro users get a calendar layout that lets you drag tasks into time slots, which is the feature that turns Todoist from a task manager into an actual planner.
 A reviewer on the App Store described it as "genuinely like having an admin assistant."

 What it does well: